Leafwing-Studios/Emergence/design/src/genre-analysis.md

 - treadmill-style tech progression
 - terrain modification that makes the world less interesting

+## Drivers of Player Churn

+- overwhelming UI and bad control at start of game
+- no clear goal at any point
+- tedious tasks
+- poor pacing
+- performance issues

 ## Expected Business Model

 - early access